nuclearvaidya/tutorial/devolop/Liquid scintillation counters.md

 2. Hydrogen peroxide for color bleaching

 There are various methods for doing quench correction
-- internal standardization method, the sample counting rate is determined; then a known quantity of the radionuclide of interest (from a calibrated standard solution) is added to the sample and it is recounted
+- Internal standardization method- The sample counting rate is determined; then a known quantity of the radionuclide of interest (from a calibrated standard solution) is added to the sample and it is recounted.

 - Channel ratio method - All causes of quenching are corrected by the channel ratio method.

 - Automatic external standardization - combines both internal and channel ratio method.
 Sensitive test with low statistical error but only corrects chemical and color quenching.